Fitzgerald-Porthmouth-Koenigsegg/Plangothic-Project/README.en.md

 ## FAQ
 **Q1**: Why are there two font files for Plangothic?

-**A1**: Because the maximum number of glyphs a font can hold is limited (to 65535), while the total number of CJK ideographs is much larger than this value.
+**A1**: Because the maximum number of glyphs a font can hold is limited (to 65535), while the total count of CJK ideographs is much greater than this value.

 **Q2**: What is the difference between *fallback* and *allideo* versions for P1?

-**A2**: The *fallback* version is suitable for users who currently have installed fonts that **CAN DISPLAY** all CJK ideographs, and the CJK ideographs we have not produced will be empty.
-The *allideo* version is suitable for users who currently have installed fonts that **CANNOT DISPLAY** all CJK ideographs, in which the CJK ideographs that have not been produced will be replaced by Hanazono Mincho.
+**A2**: The *fallback* version is suitable for users who currently have installed fonts that **CAN DISPLAY** all CJK ideographs, and the CJK ideographs we have not included will be empty.
+The *allideo* version is suitable for users who currently have installed fonts that **CANNOT DISPLAY** all CJK ideographs, in which the CJK ideographs that have **NOT** been included will be replaced by the Hanazono Mincho font.
 Both files can be used to find out our current progress.
-When this project has completely covered all CJK ideographs, the *fallback* file will disappear.
+When this project has completely covered all CJK ideographs, the *fallback* file will be removed.

-**Q3**: Why only P1 is divided into two types?
+**Q3**: Why P1 is divided into two types?

-**A3**: Because all characters in extensions G and H, covered by P2, have been produced, so there is no need to divide P2.
+**A3**: Because all characters in extensions G and H covered by P2, have been included, so there is no need to divide P2.

-**Q4**: Why does this project not include (or include a small amount of) CJK ideographs in the URO and extensions A?
+**Q4**: Why does this project just include a small amount of CJK ideographs in the URO and extensions A?

-**A4**: Because the purpose of this project is "supplement all the extension blocks of CJK Unified Ideographs based on [Source Han Sans](https://github.com/adobe-fonts/source-han-sans) CN.", if you need to CJK ideographs in the URO and extensions A, you can directly use Source Han Sans.
-The sporadic CJK ideographs in the URO and extensions A, included in this project are CJK ideographs with glyph changes in Unicode or inconsistent with the purpose of this project.
-Before adding these CJK ideographs, They have been compared with other mainstream fonts and glyphs in the Unicode.
+**A4**: Since the purpose of this project is "supplement all the extension blocks of CJK Unified Ideographs based on [Source Han Sans](https://github.com/adobe-fonts/source-han-sans) CN", needs of using CJK ideographs in the URO and Extension A blocks can be solved by directly using the Source Han Sans font.
+As for these CJK ideographs scattered in the URO and Extension A, included in this project are CJK ideographs with glyph changes in Unicode or inconsistent with the purpose of this project.
+Before adding these CJK ideographs to the project, they have been compared with other mainstream fonts and glyphs in the Unicode.

-**Q5**: Will there be a version containing other weight (or other local glyphs) in the future?
+**Q5**: Will there be a version containing other weights (or other local glyphs) in the future?

-**A5**: Because the quantities of this project are too large, so will not have this plan.
-If you have such an idea, you can make a derivative font version of the project with your requirements.
+**A5**: Since the quantities of this project are too large, so this request is not in our reach by now.
+If you have such ideas, you can make a derivative font version of the project with your requirements.

-**Q6**: Why is there no complex text layout (CTL) in this font?
+**Q6**: Why is there no Complex Text Layout (CTL) in this font?

-**A6**: Because the use of fonts in this project focuses on tool fonts, that is, they are not responsible for typesetting but only for display, similar to [Noto Unicode](https://github.com/MY1L/Unicode/tree/main/NotoUnicode) developed by [My1l](https://github.com/MY1L), [Unifont](https://unifoundry.com/unifont).
-I don't need to accurately typeset so many languages and characters, as long as I can see the characters.
-If you have such ideas, you can make a derivative font version of the project for your needs.
+**A6**: Because the use of fonts in this project focuses on pragmatic tool fonts, that is, they are not responsible for typesetting but only for display, similar to [Noto Unicode](https://github.com/MY1L/Unicode/tree/main/NotoUnicode) developed by [My1l](https://github.com/MY1L), [Unifont](https://unifoundry.com/unifont).
+Using CTL to typeset and display these languages and/or scripts is outside the coverage of this project.
+If you have such ideas, you can make a derivative font version of the project for your own needs.

 ## Support us
 "Without the accumulation of half-steps, a thousand miles cannot be covered."
 It's a difficult and long project, so if you would like to support us, we would like to express our sincere thanks!
 Your donation will help the project to develop better.
 You can also contribute in other ways, such as helping to check for wrong glyphs, suggesting improvements to abominable glyphs, etc.